-Our vision is that the people of NSW have timely access to quality Intensive care, close to where they live.
+Intensive Care NSW (ICNSW) works to ensure people in NSW have timely access to quality intensive care, close to where they live.

-Intensive Care NSW has been established to promote the delivery of quality intensive care.
-We do this through sharing knowledge and ideas, and we provide a foundation for intensive care clinicians to partner with key stakeholders to:
+Intensive Care NSW (ICNSW) provides a foundation for intensive care clinicians to partner with key stakeholders to:

-- assist NSW intensive care clinicians in achieving outcomes important to patients and their families;
+- assist NSW intensive care clinicians achieve outcomes important to patients and their families

 - advocate on behalf of NSW consumers and clinicians.